 More about me

 I graduated from Northwestern University with a degree in Anthropology and since then my wanderlust has allowed me to explore different dimensions of social and environmental justice movements around the globe.
-Prior to Canopy, I was based in Thailand with EarthRights International, an NGO that works with local and indigenous communities to combat environmentally and socially-harmful development.
+Prior to Canopy, I was based in Thailand with EarthRights International, an NGO that works with local and Indigenous communities to combat environmentally and socially-harmful development.
 I am deeply inspired by groups of people coming together to fight injustice (I often tear up at protests) and fuelled by the grit, passion, and sense of humour of the activists I work with.
 I prefer working behind-the-scenes to support those with the megaphone, and enjoy the constant learning and intellectual challenge that comes with grant-writing for different audiences.

-Why are forests important to you?
+Why forests are important to me

 I grew up as a faculty kid on a boarding school campus in New England, where I roamed around with a gang of kids creating elaborate, fantastical worlds in tree forts we constructed in the surrounding woods.
-Since then I’ve always been at my happiest and most imaginative when I’m in the forest.
-I’m also a huge animal lover – and how can you love animals without valuing forests?
+Since then, I’ve always been at my happiest and most imaginative when I’m in the forest.
+I’m also a huge animal lover — and how can you love animals without valuing forests?

-Why Canopy?
+Why Canopy

 The climate crisis and conservation issues can inspire apathy – it’s already so bad, there’s no political will, what’s the point? — and Canopy is an antidote to that mindset: proof that systemic change is still possible, and with limited resources (and time for fun) at that.

-Ask Me About?
+Ask Me About

 Chimpanzees.
-I spent six months spent caring for orphaned chimps at a conservation center in Guinea, West Africa after university, and came away from the experience with a bounty of stories that are best appreciated by those who like bathroom humour.
+I spent six months spent caring for orphaned chimps at a conservation centre in Guinea, West Africa after university, and came away from the experience with a bounty of stories that are best appreciated by those who like bathroom humour.

 What ruffles my feathers?